 Sligo Food Trail also delivers delightful breaks from your tourism activities.
 Enjoy delicious coffee and homemade sweet treats at Ósta Café and Wine Bar on the banks of the Garavogue River, Café Fleur or Fabio’s Home-made ice cream or cookies in Sligo town, the Little Cottage Café on the promenade in Rosses Point, the eclectic Vintage Café in Rathcormac, the Fairgreen Creative & Culinary Centre, or Pudding Row in beautiful Easky.
 Alternatively, step back in time to Lyons Café with its 1920s décor, behold local art on the walls of WB’s Coffee House while drinking Italian coffee, or combine a Parma Ham Salad with a cappuccino at Hearts Desire (it’s not called that for nothing!)
 If you’d prefer food on-the-go, Aisling’s Home Cooked Food offers superb Chickpea Lentil & Spelt Burgers in addition to the beefy kind at IT Sligo’s Farmers Market.

 The Italian Quarter in the heart of Sligo has everything to offer locals and visitors alike from morning to night.
-From a spot of retail in Le Fournil, a taste of vino in the Wine Buff or a romantic meal in the Bistro Bianconi with your friends or a loved one, this area has it all!
-A Casa Mia offers the finest local selection of signature tapas and tempting Italian favourites or you can enjoy daily specials at Rugantino, a cosy restaurant run by Italians on the banks of the Garavogue River.
+From a spot of retail in Le Fournil, to a delicious lunch at Hooked, this area has it all!

 If you fancy something exotic, you can savour Kangaroo Skewers/Crocodile Medallions with Pesto Mash at the Swagman or buy sushi platters from Sushi Sisters at local markets.

-Sligo’s farmer’s markets, cafés, and restaurants are full of healthy, organic produce: for example, vegetables, fruit and salads supplied by Good & Green Organics, The Organic Centre, Bluebell Organic Farm, Ballysadare Free Range Eggs and Tattie Hoaker Organic Farm.
+Sligo’s farmer’s markets, cafés, and restaurants are full of healthy, organic produce: for example, vegetables, fruit and salads supplied by Good & Green Organics, The Organic Centre and Ballysadare Free Range Eggs.

 Why not bring some of Sligo’s finest food products home with you?
 Bakeshop crafts beautiful breads and pastries from nature’s best ingredients or sample delicious bread and pastries at Strandhill Market every Sunday from Craft Baker Dimitar, My Strandhill Bakery.
 A superb selection of artisan foods – including chutneys, preserves, pickles, honey and cakes – are available at Beltra and IT Sligo Farmers Markets; speciality shops; and Rathcormac Food & Craft Market.
 Wouldn’t your loved ones be thrilled with a unique Irish gift, such as Murson Farm’s Rhubarb and Lavender Jam or Bramble Lodge Jams?